-Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by contacting the Placement Officer.
+Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by contacting the Access to Resources Team (ART).

 In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated in making the placement.

-The Placement Officer will check whether an in-house residential placement is available that appears to be appropriate to meet the child's needs.
+The ART worker will check whether an in-house residential placement is available that appears to be appropriate to meet the child's needs.

 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

-If no appropriate in-house placements are available and the child requires a placement without delay, the Placement Officer will obtain the agreement of the Designated Manager (External Placements) and contact other providers to identify a suitable placement.
+If no appropriate in-house placements are available and the child requires a placement without delay, the ART Manager will obtain the agreement of the ART Service Manager and contact other providers to identify a suitable placement.

 2.2 Identification and Approval of Placement